cozy/cozy-doctypes/docs/README.md

 ## Cozy doctypes

-This is an in progress[MCD diagram](schemaMCD.pdf) with hyperlinks to the documention below.
+This is an in progress [MCD like diagram](schemaMCD.pdf) with hyperlinks to the documention below.

 - [io.cozy.accounts](io.cozy.accounts.md): Konnector accounts
 - [io.cozy.apps](io.cozy.apps.md): Apps installed in the Cozy